 The afternoon is dedicated to the Sandwich Harbour 4×4 tour.
 An experienced 4×4 driver takes you over undulating golden dunes nestled beside the Atlantic Ocean.
 Passing springbok, seals and jackals, the tour guide explains how life survives in this most barren of places.
 The scenery is phenomenal, the experience exhilarating, and the driving nothing short of expert.
 The day is topped off with champagne and local oysters from the boot of your 4×4.

 A truly excellent experience that’s worth every penny.
+All the details are in our guide to visiting Sandwich Harbour from Walvis Bay.

-Swakopmund Stay / Desert Breeze Lodge, Swakopmund
+Swakopmund Stay – Desert Breeze Lodge, Swakopmund

-Travel / 45 minute drive each way to Walvis Bay
+Travel – 45-minute drive each way to Walvis Bay

-DAY 5 / ANCIENT CAVE PAINTINGS OF SOUTHERN DAMARALAND
+DAY 5 / SOUTHERN DAMARALAND

-On day 5 of your self drive Namibia road trip, head to Spitzkoppe, a group of bald granite peaks rising out of the flat Namib desert.
+On day 5 of your self-drive Namibia road trip, head to Spitzkoppe, a group of bald granite peaks rising out of the flat Namib desert.
 They are a magnificent orange and red hue in the morning light and perfect for photos.
 Stop at some of the stalls locals have set up, have a chat and check out their houses made of aluminium cans.

 Continue onto Brandberg Massif, a mighty mountain with cave paintings that have survived through the aeons.
 The White Lady of Brandberg painting is thought to be 1,000 to 2,000 years old but some etchings are over 5,000.